ucdavisdatalab/workshop_ocr_python/chapters/01_ocr-basics.md

 ## Setup

 For this workshop, we will be using a sample set of images prepared to demonstrate some key ocr concepts.
-Download the [zip file]() and extract it to a directory where you are keeping your notes.
+Download this [zipped folder of images](https://github.com/ucdavisdatalab/workshop_ocr_python/raw/main/data.zip) and extract it to a directory where you are keeping your notes.

 Start by importing `pandas` and the `pytesseract` package into your python session with: